xzzulz/deathspeak/readme.md

 rapidly becoming an impressive language, in terms of spread and
 recently even in performance.
 And in its quirks, has many hidden
 gems of expressive power.
 But suffers from historical baggage
-and having to please everyone.
+and of having to please everyone.

 ## goals